Skip to content

 The longest path through the network- the critical path- is defined.
 Then float is calculated to identify activities where there is some scheduling flexibility.

-The critical Path Method is the mathematical analysis technique used in most types of project management software.
+The Critical Path Method is the mathematical analysis technique used in most types of project management software.

 # Critical chain method

-The critical Chain Method is a network analysis method that allows you to consider resource limitations and adjust the schedule as appropriate to work within those limitations.
+The Critical Chain Method is a network analysis method that allows you to consider resource limitations and adjust the schedule as appropriate to work within those limitations.

 #3 What if Scenario analysis